SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 * ``didSet``, which is called immediately after the new value is stored

-If you implement a ``willSet`` observer, it will be passed the new property value as a constant parameter.
+If you implement a ``willSet`` observer, it is passed the new property value as a constant parameter.
 You can specify a name for this parameter as part of your ``willSet`` implementation.
 If you choose not to write the parameter name and parentheses within your implementation, the parameter will still be made available with a default parameter name of ``newValue``.